cwfergus/failureproject/README.txt

 -----------------------------------------------------------------
 UPDATES

+0.1.7.0
+Added a graphing to the Instrument Analysis.
+A new script provides a pdf file that shows failure rate for each machine split out by machine class, all over time.
+Which is why Synthesis Start Date must now be included as an export field.

 0.1.6.6
 Made several internal changes to the way the script works, just to clean it up and make it easier to read.
 Names of functions, variables, and columns were changed.
 Some of the processes were shorterened, as I had missed obvious things in my rush to complete the Instrument Analysis.